We all know (don’t we?) that digital customer experience is being driven by the many disruptive forces changing the face of the world around us.

 The question many companies are starting to ask is pretty simple: “How can our firm leverage the impact of digital transformation and innovation to better engage our customers – and do so faster and more effectively than our competitors?”

-It’s an important question that’s going to be even more critical in the years to come because digital CX is increasingly at the heart of everything you (and your customers) do.
+It’s an important question because digital CX is increasingly at the heart of everything you (and your customers) do.
 Most companies realize that the right answer is to develop a digital customer experience strategy – where things start to fall apart is around what that actually means.

 What (Exactly) Is Digital CX Strategy?